Hidden Markov Neural Networks: Experiments

 To test the method we report the mean over time of the classification accuracy, which can be found in Table \ref{tab:accuracy_evolv}.
-For HMNN, Bayes by Backprop, EWC and VCL we choose the parameters that perform the best on validation.
-We find that HMNN and a sequential training of Bayes by Backprop perform the best.
+For HMNN, Kurle et al., Bayes by Backprop, EWC and VCL we choose the parameters that perform the best on validation.
+We find that HMNN, the model by \cite{kurle2019continual} and a sequential training of Bayes by Backprop perform the best.
 It is not surprising that continual learning methods fall behind.
 Indeed, EWC and VCL are built to preserve knowledge on the previous tasks, which might mix up $\mathcal{C}_1$ and $\mathcal{C}_2$ and confuse the network.